 - Viral Conjunctivitis.
 This is a viral infection of the eyes.
 Main symptom is pinkness of the white parts of the eyes.
 The eyes are also watery.
 Most often, there is no pus.
 Usually on both sides.

 - Normal Discharge.
-A small amount of dry stuff only in the corner of the eye.
+A small amount of dried mucus only in the corner of the eye.
 It may not even be pus.
 A collection of mucus can be cream colored.
 Often due to an irritant that got in the eye from dirty hands.
 Needs no treatment except wiping it away with warm water.